mfafinski/mfafinski.github.io/_posts/2018-9-8-Bureaucracy.md

 layout: post
 title: A historian among the bureaucrats
 image: /images/creative.jpg
-excerpt: "Reinventing bureaucracy is a process as long as state itself.
-Seeing it not as something exceptional but as something that has multiple historical parallels.
-The problem of who is a bureaucrat in the complicated state/business/society interface, where their loyalties and obligations lie was for example very much a feature of letter of late antique literati"
+excerpt: "Reinventing bureaucracy is a process as old as the state itself.
+Seeing it not as something exceptional, but as something that has multiple historical parallels might help in this process.
+The problem of who is a bureaucrat in the complicated state/business/society interface, where their loyalties and obligations lie was for example very much a feature in the letters of late antique literati.
+We can use this knowledge today."
 ---

 Researchers don't think enough about administration.
 We tend to look at bureaucracy as the most evil thing that was ever created [^1].
 What about looking at it as a thing that can be changed, moreover, a thing that one can get involved in?
 With this mindset I ended up at the Creative Bureaucracy festival at Humboldt University in Berlin.